core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Resource Directory (RD)
-:   A web entity that stores information about web resources and implements the REST interfaces defined in this specification for discovery, for the creation, the maintenance and the removal of registrations, and for lookup of the registered resources.
+:   A web entity that stores information about web resources and implements the REST interfaces defined in this specification for discovery, for the creation, maintenance and removal of registrations, and for lookup of the registered resources.

 Sector